 Image of Belfast as a cross-channel steamer, off Brighton, from a painting by R H Nibbs, circa 1836, from Brighton & Hove Museums, here.

 These pioneering vessels were soon supplanted by larger vessels, designed to cross in winter, operated by the City of Dublin Steam Packet Co. and by the St. George Steam Packet Company.

 Postscript.
 The Belfast steamer (said to be old and in poor condition) was hired to take a party of 29 Portuguese exiles from Falmouth to land at Matosinhos on 26 June 1828 near Oporto to lead the challenge by supporters of Dom Pedro to oppose the take-over of power by Dom Miguel.
 Although the Dom Pedro supporters were initially welcomed, they soon faced assault by soldiers supporting Dom Miguel, and chose to retreat to the Belfast and escape.
-This fiasco was called the "Belfastada".
+This fiasco was called the "Belfastada" [Bela afastada meaning "beautiful away" in Portuguese].
 Some years later, in 1832, a better organised landing near Oporto was successful and, evenually, the Dom Pedro supporters won the day.
 See also here.

 Back to top.